-In 2021 the Company recognised an amount of euro 1 thousand (2020: euro 5,514 thousand) as other receivables.
-The balance at the end of the financial year 2021 relates primarily to a term deposit with maturity of three months.
+In 2022 the Company recognised an amount of euro 65,155 thousand (2021: euro 1 thousand) as other receivables.
+The balance at the end of the financial year 2022 relates primarily to a term deposit with maturity of one month.

-[12] Cash and cash equivalents
+[11] Cash and cash equivalents

-Cash and Cash equivalents have a maturity of less than three months and are freely disposable to the Company, The Company participates in the Global Payment Platform of BMW AG.
+Cash and Cash equivalents have a maturity of less than three months and are freely disposable to the Company.
+The Company participates in the Global Payment Platform of BMW AG.
 Therefore, a part of the cash position with the external banks is reflected in the Inhouse Bank position with BMW AG.
-The balance is accounted for as a Receivable from BMW Group companies (note 10) and Liability due to BMW Group companies (note 16).
-The total cash position that is not part of the Global Payment Platform amounted to euro 6.2 million (2020: euro 6.3 million), is mainly denominated in Chinese ren-
+The balance is accounted for as a Receivable from BMW Group companies (note 9) and a Liability due to BMW Group companies (note 15).
+The total cash position that is not part of the Global Payment Platform amounted to euro 1.0 million (2021: euro 6.2 million), is mainly denominated in Chinese renminbi and caused by increased activity on the Company's external bank accounts.

-[13] Equity
+[12] Equity